hnunner/nidm-simulation/README.md

    2. Start the simulation by clicking the __Start__ button at the bottom of the window.
    3. Infect an agent by either clicking on the __Infect random agent__ button, or activating _On node click:_ - _Toggle infection_ and clicking on a network node.

+### Exporting data ###
+The simulator allows static and dynamic network exports.

+#### Static network exports ####
+Static network exports use the data of the network at the time the export is created.
+In order to ensure that the network structure does not change, it is advised to push the __Pause__ button on the _Simulation_ tab first.
+Three data types are available:
+ * _GEXF_: A detailed graph representation optimized for [Gephi](https://gephi.org/).
+ * _Edge List_: A list of all connections between nodes.
+This file is a plain text file and has no ending by default.
+ * _Adjacency Matrix_: A matrix of all nodes with a _1_ at the intersection of two nodes if a tie exists and _0_ otherwise.
+This file is a plain text file and has no ending by default.
+Exporting static networks is the same for all static network types:
+ 1. Run a simulation as described above.
+ 2. Pause the simulation by pushing the __Pause__ button on the _Simulation_ tab.
+ 3. Select the preferred data type in the _Export_ tab.
+In case of _GEXF_ make sure to select _Network type:_ - _Static_.
+ 4. Push the __Export__ button and select a folder and file to store the data in.

 ### _GUI_ components

 #### Main window ####